yanghan-yh/UGS-Net/README.md

-# UGS-Net
+# Uncertainty-Guided Lung Nodule Segmentation with Feature-Aware Attention
-MICCAI 2022 Uncertainty-Guided Lung Nodule Segmentation with Feature-Aware Attention
+This is the code related to "Uncertainty-Guided Lung Nodule Segmentation with Feature-Aware Attention"-MICCAI 2022